ourworldventures/ourworld_books_OLD/content/ow_znz_company/ppp/ppp_licenses_person.md

 ### Pricing

-> TODO: needs to be in line to what exists in Zanzibar
+> TODO: (na) needs to be in line to what exists in Zanzibar

 ### Responsibilities